tetsushijp/AEP-Hands-on-Labs/labs/travel/Foundations/Schemas.md

     ![Demo](./images/schemaapply.png)

-17. Next, we will be adding fields to the 'transactionDetails' object Click "+Add Field" next to this object
+17. Next, we will be adding fields to the 'orderDetails' object Click "+Add Field" next to this object

     <!---
     ![Demo](./images/schemamixin12.png)